FAQ¶

 Q: Is it thread‑safe?¶

-.
+A: Yes when using Registry<true>.
 Reads take shared locks; structural writes take a unique lock and wait on pin counters for only the impacted sectors.

 Q: Do I need to pin manually?¶